LunarVim/starter.lvim/README.md

 # starter.lvim

-A great starting point for your LunarVim journey!
+A great starting point for your `Elixir/Phoenix` LunarVim journey!

-## Submission Guidelines
+## Featues

-- Ideally one file!
-- IDE config must be added to its own branch named `lang-ide`
-- try to keep it focused on the language and not your biased keybindings/options
+Basic Elixir configuration with TailwindCSS support for Phoenix projects